kohana/core/guide/kohana/upgrading.md

 	Cookie::$salt = 'foobar';

+Or define an extended cookie class in your application:

+	class Cookie extends Kohana_Cookie
+	{
+		public static $salt = 'foobar';
+	}

 ## Controller constructor

 If for some reason you are overloading your controller's constructor, it has changed to: